Thursday, November 30, 2023

 Pay What You Can Tickets $15-25 | In-person event with chair seating

-"loss. nothing. memorial: the HOMEGOING Concert—a sonic memorial" focuses on the impact of the AIDS crisis in Black communities in the United States between 1980-2005.
+"The HOMEGOING Concert—a sonic memorial" focused on the impact of the AIDS crisis in Black communities in the United States between 1980-2005.
 This music honors fallen Black queer musicians, choir directors and singers.
 Songs performed are written to and about musicians, singers and choir directors from the Black church tradition, and Black queer musicians that were victims of the AIDS crisis.
 We sing songs to honor, to remember and to wish them well on their journey to otherwise and beyond.

-The Houston-debut live performance will feature vocalists from Phillip Hall Singers, Hammond organist Abdul Hamid Royal, and percussion and a string quartet.
+The Houston-debut performance featured vocalists from Phillip Hall Singers, Hammond organist Abdul Hamid Robinson-Royal, percussionist Vernon Daniels and the William Grant Still String Quartet.